Bridging the Gap

 These organizations will be working in education-industry cohorts to collaboratively develop competency frameworks that align educational program outcomes with competencies related to specific job roles.
 The resulting competency frameworks will be published using the IMS CASE Network.

-Wellspring is seeking leading institutions and corporations that have achieved success in innovative partnerships to create more equitable and effective learning and career paths to participate in future phases.
+Wellspring II is currently underway but IMS is seeking leading institutions and corporations that have achieved success in innovative partnerships to create more equitable and effective learning and career paths to participate in future phases.
 IMS and its project partners seek to design and demonstrate the scaling of these successful approaches based on free and open standards to achieve a better experience for learners and the potential to automate the matching of credentials with education and job opportunities across a wider digital ecosystem.

 For further information, contact Mark Leuba, IMS Vice President of Product Management, at firstname.lastname@example.org.